runrunicd/blog/content/post/2023-08-28-llm-fine-tuning/index.md

 The old way vs. new way of AI/ML development (Image Source: Snorkel AI)
 {{< /embedded_citation >}}

-*Parameter tuning is to be experimented...*
-*Unsupervised learning is to be explored using LLM fine-tuing...*
+* LLM fine-tuing application is to explore for unsupervised learning...*

 ## References
 [1]

-## Next Steps
+## Further Exploration
-- Exploration of leveraging LLM to predict clusters
+- Exploration of leveraging LLM to predict clusters - unsupervised leanring
-- Investigate misclassified samples to gather insights about data collection & quality
 - The impacts of parameters fine-tuning on model performance (e.g. learning rate)
 - Exploration of LoRa in excelerating fine-tuning